A wide-angle formulation of foreground filters for HI intensity mapping: Foreground filters in Fourier space

 The second filter applies to IF mode only.
 A baseline with a given physical length $L$ probes different angular scales $\ell$ at various frequencies.
 This implies that intrinsically monochromatic emission from a foreground point source can contaminate the spectrally non-smooth signal.
-If it is assumed that the contamination only operates within one primary beam of each pointing, then this leads to the exclusion of the primary beam `wedge' region in $\mathbf{k}$ space and is estimated as \cite{CosmicVisions21cm:2018rfq, Karagiannis:2019jjx, Alonso:2017dgh, Pober:2014lva} {(see Figure \ref{fig:FGCond})}
+If it is assumed that the contamination operates within $N_{\rm w}$ primary beams of each pointing, then this leads to the exclusion of the primary beam `wedge' region in $(k_\perp,k_\|)$ space.
+The Fourier space filter is estimated as \cite{Liu:2014bba,Pober:2014lva,Alonso:2017dgh,CosmicVisions21cm:2018rfq, Karagiannis:2019jjx} (see \autoref{fig:FGCond}):